aphp/spark-etl/README.md

 This project displays the definition of tables and attributs for APHP.

+## Environment variables

+The server will connect to a postgresql database and extract its schema with comments from the following variables.
+Variables are:
+- `POSTGRES_DB`: the database
+- `POSTGRES_USER`: the DB user
+- `POSTGRES_PASSWORD`: the DB password
+- `POSTGRES_HOST`: the DB host
+- `POSTGRES_PORT`: the DB port

 ## Run in development

-- Run the server: `node server.js tables.csv attributes.csv` on port `8080`. `tables.csv` and `attributes.csv` are given by APHP as data schema definition
+- Run the server: `node server.js` on port `8080`.
 - Run the frontend: `npm start`

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-`npm test` launches the test runner in the interactive watch mode.
+`npm test` launches the test runner in the interactive watch mode. <br/>
+Note: no test at the moment....

 ## Run in production